rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 ### Case Study: Making Unsafe Rust Safer
 [case-study-safer-unsafe]: #Case-Study-Making-Unsafe-Rust-Safer

 This RFC proposes mechanisms for safe transmutation and safer *unsafe* transmutation.
-How might [Kelly's motivating example][motivation-safer-unsafe] change in light of these mechanisms?
+How might [Kelley's motivating example][motivation-safer-unsafe] change in light of these mechanisms?

 #### Safer Unsafe
 For the compiler to accept a use of `unsafe_transmute`, we must: